IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 <img src="{{site.baseurl}}/images/other/AbolitionistApproach.jpg" width="500"/>
 <br>

 The moral argument is the most important and compelling argument for veganism.
-Maybe after some centuries we will be advanced enough to kill animals and eat their corpses without causing pollution, cancer, heart diseases etc. **But even then** it is not morally OK to not be a vegan because of the ethical issues since it is totally unnecessary.
+Maybe after some centuries we will be advanced enough to kill animals and eat their corpses without causing pollution, cancer, heart diseases etc. **But even then** it is not morally OK to not be a vegan because of the ethical issues since it is senseless violence & murder.

 People think civilisation started with the birth of Animal Agriculture & religions, but true civilisation will start after the extinction of Animal Agriculture & religions.
 Animal Agriculture is the [Chapter Black](https://yuyuhakusho.fandom.com/wiki/Chapter_Black){:target="_blank"} of Human History.